manuasir/singleton/README.md

 > ```

 ### 3.3.
 Sample Case
 Loading remote data from the external API would be a heavy work for the remote server.
-Therefore, it would better to call the external API, only when it requires.
+Therefore, it would be better to call the external API, only when it's required.
 In such reason, loading remote data from the external API can be the best use case for the `tstl-singleton`.

 With the *lazy constructor*, you can call the external API only when you need it.
 Also, you can avoid the vulnerable API callings by using the `Singleton.get()` method in the race condition, which helps you to call the external API *"only one at time"*.